auth0/docs/articles/extensions/deploy-cli/index.md

 ## Upgrade to latest version

-For version 5, the `auth0-deploy-cli` tool was updated with support for Node.js v14 and dropped support for Node.js versions earlier than v8.
+For version 5, the `auth0-deploy-cli` tool was updated to add support for Node.js v14 and drop support for Node.js versions earlier than v8.

 If you are upgrading `auth0-deploy-cli` from versions earlier than v4, please upgrade the **Auth0 Deploy CLI** extension by following the instructions for [Deploy CLI Tool v4](#deploy-cli-tool-v4) below.